ColinKinloch/FluidApp/README.md

 * vy: Velocity of vertical flow.
 Floating point
 * rho: Input density.
 Floating point
 * tau: Relaxation time of the fluid.
 Floating point
-* wrap.horizontal: Whether the display wraps horizontaly.
+* wrap.horizontal: Whether the display wraps horizontally.
 Boolean
 * wrap.vertical: Whether the display wraps vertical.
 Boolean
 * OpenCL.platform: Index of platform run simulation on.
 Integer
 * OpenCL.device: Index of device to run simulation on.
 Integer

 ## Building ##
 [CMake][1] is used to produce system specific build files.
-The artifact was developed on Linux and while all dependanies are cross platform there may be compatability issues with other operating systems.
+The artifact was developed on Linux and while all dependencies are cross platform there may be compatibility issues with other operating systems.

-### Dependancy list ###
+### Dependency list ###
 * [GLEW][2]
 * [freeGLUT][3]
 * [OpenGL][4]